13 Reasons Why Resin Is Yellowing [And Fixes]

 4. Store Resin Art Away from Heat and Light:

 After your epoxy resin projects have cured, store them in a cool, dark area.
-Exposure to heat and prolonged light, especially direct sunlight, can cause yellowing over time.
+Exposure to heat and prolonged light, especially direct sunlight, will cause yellowing over time.

-Should you have any further questions, concerns, or suggestions, please don’t hesitate to reach out.
-Your input is highly appreciated as we continue to explore and share the wonders of resin art.
+Should you have any further questions, concerns, or suggestions, please don’t hesitate to leave a comment.

-Thanks once again for being a part of our creative journey.
+Thanks once again for being a part of this creative journey.
 Happy crafting and may your resin projects continue to shine brilliantly!

 best respirator for resin